maateen/getipinfo/README.md

 # getipinfo

-This is a commandline utility tool to fetch GeoLocation information for a given IP Address.
+This is a command-line utility tool to fetch GeoLocation information for a given IP Address.

 ## Installation